bamadesigner/show-me-the-admin/readme.txt

     return $show_phrase;
 }`

-= Filter the phrase to hide the admin bar =
+= Filter the phrase to hide the toolbar =
 `/**
- * Filters the phrase to hide the admin bar.
+ * Filters the phrase to hide the toolbar.
  *
  * @param   string - $hide_phrase - the original phrase
  * @return  string - the filtered phrase